-The Company estimates that the reactivation of the operation will be during the third and fourth quarter of 2020, the exact timing and pace of the recovery is uncertain given the significant impact of the pandemic in the countries in which it operates, since at the date of issuance of these financial statements, the company is affected by a 95% decrease in its operations.
+In the second quarter of 2020, the Company estimated that the reactivation of the operation would be during the third and fourth quarters of 2020.
+At this time there is a reactivación of the operation which increase up to 30% approximately, however, the exact moment and pace of the full recovery are uncertain, given the significant impact of the pandemic on the countries in which it operates.